adobe/aepsdk-optimize-ios/README.md

 ## Documentation

 Check out the [Documentation](./Documentation/README.md) directory to learn more about the Optimize extension.

+Try out this [Optimize extension tutorial](https://opensource.adobe.com/aepsdk-optimize-ios/#/tutorials/README) to retrieve and track Adobe Target offers fetched via Experience Edge network using the provided sample application.

 ## Related Projects